 Meet Pee Wee.

-No, she’s not a magenta-colored cat, but she looks just as realistic in magenta-colored light (above) as she does in green (below.)
+No, she’s not a magenta-colored cat, but she looks just as much like a cat and like herself in magenta-colored light (above) as she does in green (below.)

 Both of those unique color selections could make a more interesting portrait than Pee Wee’s actual color.